DominikBuchner/apscale/README.md

 pipelines like paired-end merging, primer trimming, quality filtering, otu clustering and denoising.
 It uses a simple command line interface and is configured via a single configuration file.
 It automatically uses the available ressources on the machine it runs on while still providing the option to use less if desired.
+All modules can be run on their own or as a comprehensive workflow.

+Programs used:
+* vsearch (PE merging, quality filtering, otu clustering, denoising)
+* cutadapt (primer trimming)

+Input:
+* demultiplexed gzipped reads

+Output:
+* log files, project report, OTU/ESV table

 ## Installation